Toxic (song): Composition

-"Toxic" is a classic dance-pop and techno-pop song, featuring elements of bhangra music.
+"Toxic" is a dance-pop and synth-pop song, featuring elements of South Asian music.
 It features varied instrumentation, such as drums, synthesizers, violins, and high-pitched strings.
 It also contains surf guitar, that according to Caryn Ganz of Spin, "warps and struts like it's been fed into The Matrix."
 The music was also compared to the soundtracks of the James Bond film series.
 The hook of "Toxic" samples a portion of "Tere Mere Beech Mein", from the soundtrack of the 1981 Bollywood film Ek Duuje Ke Liye.
 However, it is not lifted verbatim from the score and mixes two different sections of the piece for the introduction section; later in the song, the cut-up sample is dropped in favor of a re-recorded string arrangement to improve the quality of the melody as evidenced by the multitrack recordings available on the internet.
 Spears' vocals on the song are breathy.
 Some of the refrains were inspired by pieces of classical music, such as "Flight of the Bumblebee", "Eine kleine Nachtmusik", and "Dumky Trio".
 NME described the song as presenting "piercing strings, hip-hop beats, eastern flavour and a dangerous escapade with temptation."